 Hueco Tanks State Park, Texas

 Hueco Tanks is considered by many to be the best bouldering destination not just in the US but in the entire world.
-The rock here is igneous, meaning it was formed from cooled magma, and is known for the massive pockets that abound.
+The rock here is igneous, meaning it was formed from cooled magma and is known for the massive pockets that abound.
 This type of rock feature has come to be known as a “hueco”, which is the Spanish word for “hole”.
 To visit Hueco Tanks one much get a permit.
 Jumping through the required hoops is worth it though due to the quality and concentration of boulder problems.
 There are around 500 routs at varying degrees of difficulty, making this a destination that V1 and V10 climbers can both enjoy.
 The best times to visit are in the winter, since the Texas heat is unforgiving from April through October.
 Make sure to check out Texas outdoor activities, before visiting!

 Rifle Mountain Park, Colorado